arangodb/docs/3.11/graphs-pregel.md

 ```

 It tells you the current `state` of the execution, the current
-global superstep, the runtime, the global aggregator values as well as the
+global superstep, the runtime, the global aggregator values, as well as the
 number of send and received messages.
 Additionally, you see which user started
 the Pregel job.
-Also it contains details about specific execution timings.
+It also contains details about specific execution timings.

+The execution statistics are persisted to a system collection and kept until you
+remove them, whereas the information `pregel.status()` returns is only kept
+temporarily in memory.

-The object returned by the `status()` method looks like this:
+The object returned by the `pregel.history()` method looks like this:

 ```json
 {